 Take the average guy improves this area of his life by learning social skillsets.
 Not before long, he understands that dating and romantic relationships can be generated through his own actions and it’s not something that’s left to luck or fate.

 Through his newfound social skills, he goes around pursuing women who he isn’t genuinely interested in but for the sake of bragging rights.
 Is it an improvement after all right?
 He went from zero dates to many dates that he’s shit bored of.
 Forget about the fact that he isn’t really enjoying himself on these dates.

 Unfortunately, this, is a failure in itself, although he went from not dates to dates with girls that he feels “meh’ about.
 He’s still avoiding feeling vulnerable and at risk of being rejected by women that he’s genuinely interested in.
 The avoidance of this feeling is a failure it itself.

-“It’s better to fail on a date with a girl you like, than to sleep with a girl you don’t enjoy being around with.”
+“It’s better to fail on a date with a potential partner you desire, than to sleep with someone you don’t enjoy being around with.”

 – Marcus Neo Kai Jie

-This is why it’s important to define your own metrics of success in dating and relationships, not some arbitrary metric defined by society, self-development or pick up artist communities.
+This is why it’s important to define your own metrics of success in dating and relationships, not some arbitrary metric defined by society or other ideologies.

 The Art of Presenting Your Ideal Self

-There’s probably this one girl or guy at work or school that you’re obsessing or thinking about.
+All of us share one common experience of obsessing over this one girl or guy at work or school.
 You probably do not dare to ask him or her out… and it has been months.
 You start dreaming of a perfect scene… you and her walking down the wedding aisle and you so desire that ONE person as your boyfriend or girlfriend.

-When you’re out on a date, instead of worrying if she likes you, sit back and evaluate if she has the values and traits you’re looking for.
+When you’re out on a date, instead of worrying if they like you, sit back and evaluate if he or she has the values and traits you’re looking for.
 This way you relieve pressure on yourself.
-You actually enjoy your dates and don’t have have a need to impress him or her.
+You get to enjoy your dates and don’t have have a need to impress him or her.